 As the towns and cities across the UK gradually re-open, temporary measures to widen pavements, remove traffic from roads and improve cycling, are being introduced in parts of Bath using Emergency Traffic Regulation Orders (ETROs).

 The measures are in response to the government directive and place an emphasis on active travel, which is also at the core of the council’s long term vision to address the Climate Emergency and create a connected city fit for the future.

-In addition to the pavement widening above, the council is also temporarily closing a number of streets within Bath City Centre where there is insufficient space to accommodate social distancing, while allowing people to queue outside shops and the safe passage of traffic.
+In addition to the pavement widening above, the council has also temporarily closed a number of streets within Bath City Centre where there is insufficient space to accommodate social distancing, while allowing people to queue outside shops and the safe passage of traffic.

 Read our Questions & Answers about pavement widening and access.